 Static NAT Action

-The example configuration file contains a static NAT action, also known as an SNAT action, to forward traffic from the public IP address of the Firebox external interface to the private IP address of the web server.
+In this example, we created a configuration with a static NAT action, also known as an SNAT action, to forward traffic from the public IP address of the Firebox external interface to the private IP address of the web server.

 - Start Policy Manager for the Firebox.